 Anyway, I think you should definitely try this Hometown milk and give your own opinions about this milk yourself, see if any of my ramblings here make sense or not.
 You should be able to find this milk in supermarkets such as The Foodhall, Ranch Market, and Hero Supermarket (I’ve only been to these three supermarkets where I found those babies!).
 The size is either 1 litre or 2 litre.

 Additionally, before I conclude this post, I had a little trouble opening the bottle.
 It was hard for me to turn it open and the ridges of the cap hurt my palm a little.
-So I had to use a scissor to help me open the cap.
+So I had to use scissors to help pry open the cap.
 Design wise, it is simple and charming.
 No doubt people will recognize it instantly upon seeing the bottle.
 But, the brand name is somewhat a bit small.
-Not that it matter a lot for me who has the 20-20 vision, but as a brand enthusiast, I would definitely recommend making it tad bigger with better quality on the printer.
+Not that it matter a lot for me who has the 20-20 vision (bragging mode on!), but as a brand enthusiast, I would definitely recommend making it a tad bigger with better quality on the printer.
 My bottle’s label has shadows on the texts, not really that obvious, perhaps it was deliberate, but I just thought the company could do better with the labeling.

 Lastly, before I really conclude this post, I have a little problem with the pricing.
 I know good quality milk doesn’t come cheap and I respect that.
 In fact, I think it is a fitting price for Hometown to sell their products at that prices (around 35-45K for the 1 litre & around 70-80K IDR for the 2 litres).
 However, whenever I think I’m low on grocery budget, I would probably pick Greenfield (28-30K IDR) over the latter.
 But again, if I have unlimited budget, I’ll buy Hometown over Greenfield.

 So, try the milks.
 Try it on your coffee as well.
 Let me know what you think! ;))